 - Talia Lauria v.
 R.W.
 Sullivan, Massachusetts Commission Against Discrimination (defense finding 2014 at public hearing in discrimination case).

 Jennifer enjoys spending time with her family and playing with her Labrador Retrievers on Cape Cod where she was born and raised.
+She is a proud member of The General Society of Mayflower Descendants.
 When she is not walking or swimming with her dogs, she can be found searching for antiques and treasures throughout New England.